ejanovitz/ejanovitz/README.md

 ### :bust_in_silhouette: About Me:

-I am currently in second year for computer science at Ontario Tech University, I currently know Python, Java, C++, and are looking into HTML, CSS, and JS
+I am currently in second year for computer science at Ontario Tech University, I currently know Python, Java, C++, HTML, CSS, and JS and are looking more into Node.js, React, and SQL.

 <a href="https://gist.github.com/ejanovitz">GitHub Gists</a>